MarcoDVisser/CforR/README.md

 CforR
 =====

-A collection of C/C++ code written specifically for use in R.
+A growing collection of C/C++ code written specifically for use in R.
-R wrapper for the corresponding C code can be found in /R the C source files are in /src.
+All examples include a R wrapper corresponding to the C code (found in /R).
+The C source files are in /src.

 To date this repro includes
 ---------------------------